keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * `StateT[F, A]`: Modifying implicit inputs and outputs in the context of `F[_]`.
     * Models state changing over time in an otherwise-immutable context.

-Each of these contexts have two shared qualities in that they _produce_ some term `A` and their effects dictate _how_ term `A` is produced.
+Each of these contexts have two shared qualities in that they _produce_ some term `A` and that their effects dictate _how_ term `A` is produced.
 But with such a wide array of effects, and with so little overlap between each context, how can instances of term `A` be consumed in a manner unburdened of complexity?

 In order to generalize contexts, the key differentiator between them must be abstracted: **effects**.
 By shedding effects as an _implementation detail_, the production of term `A` remains a shared characteristic that can be accessed by a general interface.
 By what interface would term `A` be consumed?

 ## Motivating Functors

 **For any context `F[_]`, it produces some term `A`.** If you have a function `f: A => B`, how would you apply it to the term produced by the context `F[A]`?
 That would require extracting the term, right?
-Specifically, you can’t apply the function directly to the context:
+Specifically, you can’t apply the following function directly to the context:

 :::{.numberLines .nowrap}
 ```scala